kevin-wamae/snakemake-illumina-gatkvariant/README.md

 After navigating into the root directory of the project, run the analysis by executing the following commands in your terminal:

 1 - Create a conda analysis environment by running the command below in your terminal.
 This will create a conda environment named `variant-calling-gatk` and install [Snakemake](https://snakemake.readthedocs.io/en/stable/) and [SnpEff](https://pcingola.github.io/SnpEff/se_introduction/) in it:
-  - `conda env create --file workflow/env/variant-calling-gatk.yml`
+  - `conda env create --file workflow/env/environment.yml`

 2 - Activate the conda environment by running the command below in your terminal. **_Note:_** This needs to be done every time you exit and restart your terminal and want re-run this pipeline
   - `conda activate variant-calling-gatk`

-3 - Execute the shell script below to create the SnpEff and SnpSift database.
+3 - Execute the shell script below to create the SnpEff.
 This will download the _P. falciparum_ genome data from [PlasmoDB](https://plasmodb.org/) and create a database in the **output/** directory. **_Note:_** This is an important step because the genome-FASTA and GFF files are required for read-mapping and variant calling.
   - `bash workflow/scripts/gather_genome_files.sh`